espdev/aioipapi/README.md

 Currently, there are 45 requests per minute for JSON endpoint and 15 requests per minute for Batch JSON endpoint.

 The package controls the rate limits using `X-Rl` and `X-Ttl` response headers.
-In other words, you should never get 429 HTTP error when using free API.
+In other words, you are unlikely to get 429 HTTP error when using free API.
+When API key is being used, the rate limits are not being checked, because pro API is theoretically unlimited.

 Let's locate a lot of IPs for example: